CGCookie/handbook/who-does-what.md

 ## Content Production

-### Kent Trammell - Content Lead
+### Kent Trammell - Blender Instructor

 Kent is the lead of the educational content team and a primary author.
 His role is to help other authors produce training and resources up to our standards and to lead the content team in our ever-evolving goals.
 Kent is

-### Jonathan Gonzalez - Unity Author

-Jonathan is the sole Game Development author, he is responsible for all things Game Development, both training and resource related.

 ### Jonathan Lampel - Blender Author